 Highway Holdings produces a wide variety of high-quality products for blue chip original equipment manufacturers -- from simple parts and components to sub-assemblies and finished products.
-Highway Holdings’ administrative offices are located in Hong Kong and its manufacturing facilities are located in Shenzhen in the People’s Republic of China and in Yangon in Myanmar.
+Highway Holdings’ administrative offices are in Hong Kong, with manufacturing and assembly facilities located in Shenzhen in the People’s Republic of China and in Yangon, Myanmar.

 Except for the historical information contained herein, the matters discussed in this press release are forward-looking statements, including but not limited to the Company’s ability to maintain lower costs at the Myanmar facility, the effects of lower costs in Myanmar on customer retention, the Company’s ability to streamline its operations through robotics and automation, the timing of future business, and the Company’s growth prospects.
-These forward-looking statements involve numerous risks and uncertainties, including but not limited to economic, competitive, governmental, political and technological factors affecting the company’s revenues, operations, markets, products and prices, and other factors discussed in the company’s various filings with the Securities and Exchange Commission, including without limitation, the company’s annual reports on Form 20-F. The forward-looking statements are made only as of the date of this press release and the Company undertakes no obligation to publicly update such forward-looking statements to reflect subsequent events or circumstance.
+These forward-looking statements involve numerous risks and uncertainties, including economic, competitive, governmental, political and technological factors affecting the company's revenues, operations, markets, products and prices, and other factors discussed in the company’s various filings with the Securities and Exchange Commission, including without limitation, the company’s annual reports on Form 20-F. The forward-looking statements are made only as of the date of this press release and the Company undertakes no obligation to publicly update such forward-looking statements to reflect subsequent events or circumstance.

 (Financial Tables Follow)